Raneon/m4-portfolio/README.md

 https://raneon.github.io/m4-portfolio/

-This project is a personal portfolio in the context of apx.school full stack developemnt course
+This project is a personal portfolio in the context of apx.school full stack development course

 -Reponsive design
 -Vanilla JS & CSS components